 If you have an online audience, then you can utilize affiliate marketing.
 If you refer your friend to a product and they purchase it, then you get a commission for the referral (it’s a major way that this site makes money!).

-You can use blogging, YouTube videos, or social media to share products and make money from purchases.
+You can use blogging, YouTube videos, or social media to share products and make commissions from purchases.